 Examples of Assault and Battery

-Assault charges can often be leveled without any charge of battery.
-However, only in rare cases will someone be charged with battery, but not with assault.
+The best way to determine the difference between assault and battery in California is to consider the charges’ relationships to one another.
+Assault charges are often made without an accompanying charge for battery.
+However, only in rare cases will someone be charged with battery but not assault.

 Assault